ImpulseAdventure/GUIslice-Builder/builder/docs/user_guide.md

 ![](images/top_after.png)

-If you press it a second time the elements move to the top margin (set as a default of 5).
+If you click it a second time the elements move to the top margin (set as a default of 5).
 You can change the size of margins in the General tab.
-You can press the UNDO button to get back to the original position and test the other alignment buttons.
+You can click the UNDO button to get back to the original position and test the other alignment buttons.

 ![](images/top_after2.png)